EnviroDIY/ModularSensors/docs/Further-Reading/Sleep-Configurations.md

 After completing the [steps for putting all boards to sleep](#steps-for-putting-all-boards-to-sleep), AVR boards finish their bedtime routine with these steps:

-- Disable the onboard USB if it exists (ie, for a Leonardo)
+- Disable the onboard USB if it exists (i.e., for a Leonardo)
   - Freeze the USB clock, turn off the USB PLL, and then disable the USB.
 - Set the sleep mode to SLEEP_MODE_PWR_DOWN.
 - Temporarily disables interrupts, so no mistakes are made when writing to the processor registers.
 - Disable the processor ADC, (This must be disabled before the board will power down.)
 - Turn off the brown-out detector, if possible.
-- Disable all power-reduction modules (ie, the processor module clocks).
+- Disable all power-reduction modules (i.e., the processor module clocks).
   - NOTE:  This only shuts down the various clocks on the processor via the power reduction register!
 It does NOT actually disable the modules themselves or set the pins to any particular state!
 This means that the I2C/Serial/Timer/etc pins will still be active and powered unless they are turned off prior to calling this function.